 Great question.
 And luckily, we have an easy answer for you.
-Read on friends, fiends, and others... but also subscribe to receive our blog notifications!
+Read on friends, fiends, and others... but also subscribe to receive our site notifications and newsletters!

 is distinguished as a kind of beau among feathered tenants of our woods, by the brilliancy of his dress; and like most other coxcombs, makes himself still more conspicuous by his loquacity, and the oddness of his tones and gestures.

 The Blue Jay is a highly desired backyard feeder bird.
 Its distinct sound, behaviors, and bright blue plumage make it a real treat!
 What many backyard birdwatchers may not realize is the taxonomic location of the Blue Jay.
 Jays, in fact, are corvids, making them closely related to crows and ravens!

 Attracting a Blue Jay is not difficult.
 To work this problem out, let's answer five important questions: